-A successful integration of international academics is a key element in building truly international HE institutions.
-Incoming PhD students and academics receiving a high-quality assistance before, during and even after their stay can enjoy the full benefits of their mobility and contribute better to the work and life of departments and research teams they join.
+Successful integration of international academics is a key element in building truly international HE institutions.
+Incoming PhD students and academics receiving high-quality assistance before, during, and even after their stay can enjoy the full benefits of their mobility and contribute better to the work and life of the departments and research teams they join.
 HE institutions able to provide such support can be more successful in attracting and retaining talents.

-The EU funded Erasmus+ project UniWelIS will create practical tools to facilitate such development reflecting the specific HE institutional realities in the target region whilst deploying synergies with other already existing support services provided at institutional, local or national level (e.g. the EURAXESS network, Migration information centres, etc.).
+The EU-funded Erasmus+ project UniWelIS will create practical tools to facilitate such development reflecting the specific HE institutional realities in the target region whilst deploying synergies with other already existing support services provided at institutional, local, or national level (e.g. the EURAXESS network, Migration information centres, etc.).
 Based on the collected data on the obstacles faced by international PhD students and academics coming to HEIs in the region of CE-SE Europe as well as on the institutional barriers hampering the target group's better integration the project aims to build up evidence that would help to improve or set up tailormade measures and services.
-As a result, the HE support staff will be aware of challenges the incoming internationals face whilst involvement of HE managers should ensure that a more strategic approach to dedicated services will be integrated across their institutions.
-At the same time, the evidence might also be used by other stakeholders such as policy makers and public authorities in charge of different areas related to the academic mobility.
+As a result, the HE support staff will be aware of the challenges the incoming internationals face whilst the involvement of HE managers should ensure that a more strategic approach to dedicated services will be integrated across their institutions.
+At the same time, the evidence might also be used by other stakeholders such as policymakers and public authorities in charge of different areas related to academic mobility.

-Another important aspect of the project is encouragement of local & regional networking and collaborations leading to development of joint activities & services thus contributing to a better integration of international academics within the local communities as well.
+Another important aspect of the project is the encouragement of local & regional networking and collaborations leading to the development of joint activities & services thus contributing to better integration of international academics within the local communities as well.

 A cross-border collaboration of the 6 project partners will provide access to different sources of know-how & expertise that are not all available in any of participating countries alone & allow for intensive knowledge exchange.
 The activities are designed to be transferable to other contexts thus enabling a potential extension of the acquired know-how and tools to other HE institutions in the region.